 Older readers may prefer King Philip's War, the history

-of the conflict between colonists and Indians that nearly wiped out the Wampanoag people.
+of the conflict with English settlers that nearly wiped out the Wampanoag people.

 You can also browse through our recommendations of Native American books in general.

 Disclaimer: we are an Amazon affiliate and our website earns a commission if you buy a book through one of these links.

 Most of them can also be found in a public library, though!

 How do I cite your website in my bibliography?

 You will need to ask your teacher for the format he or she wants you to use.
 The authors' names are Laura Redish and

 Orrin Lewis and the title of our site is Native Languages of the Americas.
 We are a nonprofit educational organization